veusz/veusz/INSTALL.md

   suggested that an `examples` symlink is added to the resources directory to point to the location of the example files.

-- Veusz is mostly platform-independent python code and data files with a separate `helpers` module containing platform-dependent code.
-It may save space in repositories to separate out the helpers sub-module.
+- Veusz is a platform-independent python code and data files.

 - Veusz includes a man page in `Documents/man-page/veusz.1`.
 This is not automatically installed by setuptools.

 - A manual in HTML and PDF format can be found in `Documents/manual/`.
-  This and the the man page can be regenerated using the Makefile in Documents, if Sphinx is installed (`make clean; make`).
+  This and the man page can be regenerated using the Makefile in Documents, if Sphinx is installed (`make clean; make`).

 - Veusz also includes freedesktop mime, desktop and appdata files in